 Compared to the results of the first treadmill test, the students performed significantly better after peppermint oil supplementation.
-They also had lower heart rate and blood pressure.
-It took them a longer time to become exhausted [R].
+They also had a lower heart rate and blood pressure.
+It took them a long time to become exhausted .

-In another study (RCT), the instant effects of peppermint oil were tested in 30 healthy male university students.
-Researchers measured grip force, vertical and long jump distance, visual and audio reaction times, blood pressure, heart rate, and breath rate before, five minutes, and one hour after peppermint oil oral administration [R].
+In another study, the instant effects of peppermint oil were tested in 30 healthy male university students.
+Researchers measured grip force, vertical and long jump distance, visual and audio reaction times, blood pressure, heart rate, and breath rate before, five minutes, and one hour after peppermint oil oral administration .

-Possible explanations for these results from both studies include peppermint oil relaxing the smooth muscles, which helps boost performance.
-The oil might also reduce blood lactate levels and help the subject feel less tired [R, R].
+A possible explanation for these results from both studies includes peppermint oil relaxing the smooth muscles, which helps boost performance.
+The oil might also reduce blood lactate levels and help the subject feel less tired [26, 27].

 Peppermint oil might be able to reduce sleepiness and invigorate individuals.